 Andrew has over thirty years of experience in leadership roles in the public, private and third sectors.
 He coordinated the work of the Agricultural Holdings Legislation Review in 2014.
-His previous public sector roles have included Crofters Commissioner, Chair of the Cairngorms National Park Authority, Chair of Scottish Natural Heritage, and Andrew is currently Chair of Scottish Canals.
+His previous public sector roles have included Crofters Commissioner, Chair of the Cairngorms National Park Authority, Chair of Scottish Natural Heritage, and until 2022 Chair of Scottish Canals.